SQream/sqream_docs/optimization_best_practices/index.rst

 For example, this ANSI JOIN example will perform better:

 .. code-block:: postgres

-   :caption: ANSI JOIN will perform better
+	SELECT
+	  p.name,
+	  s.name,

-   SELECT p.name, s.name, c.name
+	  c.name
+	FROM
-   FROM  "Products" AS p
+	  "Products" AS p
-   JOIN  "Sales" AS s
-     ON  p.product_id = s.sale_id
+	  JOIN "Sales" AS s ON p.product_id = s.sale_id
-   JOIN  "Customers" as c
+	  JOIN "Customers" as c ON s.c_id = c.id
-     ON  s.c_id = c.id AND c.id = 20301125;
+	  AND c.id = 20301125;

 This non-ANSI JOIN is supported, but not recommended:

 .. code-block:: postgres

-   :caption: Non-ANSI JOIN may not perform well
+	SELECT
+	  p.name,
+	  s.name,

-   SELECT p.name, s.name, c.name
+	  c.name
+	FROM
+	  "Products" AS p,
+	  "Sales" AS s,
+	  "Customers" as c
+	WHERE
-   FROM "Products" AS p, "Sales" AS s, "Customers" as c WHERE p.product_id = s.sale_id
+	  p.product_id = s.sale_id
 	  AND s.c_id = c.id
 	  AND c.id = 20301125;

 Cast smaller types to avoid overflow in aggregates
 --------------------------------------------------